Alex Guarnaschelli: Early life

 Guarnaschelli's culinary experience started while watching her mother test numerous recipes at home while editing cookbooks.

-She graduated from Barnard College in 1991 with a degree in art history.
+She graduated from Horace Mann School in 1987 and from Barnard College in 1991 with a degree in art history.

 Career

 In 1991, she worked for minimum wage in a restaurant, An American Place, for one year.

 Guarnaschelli worked under Larry Forgione (whose son is Iron Chef Marc Forgione), and then at a number of restaurants in France, New York and Los Angeles, including Guy Savoy's La Butte Chaillot.
-She also worked at Daniel Boulud's eponymous restaurant and Joachim Splichal's Patina before becoming the executive chef at Butter.
-She was executive chef at The Darby restaurant before its closing.
+She also worked at Daniel Boulud's eponymous restaurant and Joachim Splichal's Patina, before becoming the executive chef at Butter Midtown in 2003.
+She was executive chef at The Darby restaurant before its closing in 2013.
 She chairs the Museum of Food and Drink's Culinary Council.

+In 2022, it was announced that Guarnaschelli became godmother of the Discovery Princess cruise ship.

 Television appearances

 Guarnaschelli was a competitor on The Food Network's Iron Chef America, taking on Cat Cora in the 2007 "Farmers' Market Battle."
 Cora won the challenge.
 Guarnaschelli has since appeared as a judge on the program.
 In 2011, she competed in the fourth season of The Next Iron Chef, where she placed as the third runner-up.
 She also competed on the Food Network Challenge Ultimate Thanksgiving Feast episode and lost the competition.
 After competing in the fourth season of The Next Iron Chef, Guarnaschelli became a sous chef to Iron Chef Geoffrey Zakarian.

 In 2008, she became the host of The Food Network's The Cooking Loft with Alex Guarnaschelli, in which the chef teaches a small group of students how to construct new variations of classic dishes.
 Guarnaschelli has been a judge on Food Network's competition show Food Network Challenge, and frequently appears as a judge on Food Network's cooking competition show Chopped, Cooks Vs. Cons, Young and Hungry, and Guy's Grocery Games, as had appeared on the Food series The Best Thing I Ever Ate.